The Death of "Traffic" as a Metric

 Traffic Was Always a Proxy

 For years, traffic was the default metric.
+It was simple, measurable, and felt like progress.

 More visitors meant: